-Beginning July 1, 2023, the temporary student exemptions – which allowed college students who wouldn’t typically be eligible for SNAP to receive benefits during the public health emergency – will begin phasing out, impacting students as they are due for recertification.
+Beginning June 10, 2023, the temporary student exemptions – which allowed college students who wouldn’t typically be eligible for SNAP to receive benefits during the public health emergency – will begin phasing out, impacting students as they apply for SNAP or are due for recertification.
 Students who meet a regular student exemption may still be eligible for SNAP benefits.
 More information about student eligibility can be found on the SNAP students page.

 Beginning July 1, 2023, able-bodied adults without dependents ages 18-49, also known as ABAWDs, participating in SNAP will once again be required to meet the ABAWD work requirements, or they could risk losing benefits as soon as October 2023.